 This is a Your Story submitted as an opinion piece to the Prow website, for further documentation on the issue refer to Tasman District Council reports

-During its time the factory made chemicals like DDT, DDD, and dealt with chemicals like 2,4,5-T and 2,4-D. 2,4-D was a component in the spray Agent Orange used in the Vietnam War and was the cause for birth defects in the children of soldiers exposed to it.
+During its time the factory made chemicals like DDT, DDD, and dealt with chemicals like 2,4,5-T and 2,4-D - the latter being a component of the spray Agent Orange used in the Vietnam War and the cause for birth defects in the children of soldiers exposed to it.
 By the late 1970's the plant was using 124 chemicals to make 84 different kinds of pesticides, herbicides, insecticides and fungicides.
 In 1988 it closed its doors after its bid to expand the plant was denied.
-Due to spills and some waste being buried on the site, persistent pesticides made at this factory have remained at high concentrations in parts of the site.1
+Due to spills and some waste being buried on the site, persistent pesticides made at this factory remained at high concentrations in parts of the site.1

 By September 2008 the remediation of the old Fruit-growers chemical plant site was completed.
 The area had now been cleaned up.
 While the remediation occurred the people living nearby had to suffer from being exposed to the noise, dust and pollutants created by the clean up.

 This remediation had many consequences for the local community.
 Living in Māpua during this time would have been very unpleasant, as there was much noise, dust, odour and possible pollution of ground water.

 Several times during the remediation the noise created by the plant exceeded the levels permitted in the resource consent.
 On windy days huge clouds of contaminated dust would blow off the site and land on nearby properties.
 Nearby residents also complained of an acrid odour that wafted from the site.